Lt. Gov. Dan Patrick touts Texas COVID approach, says CPAC should stay in Lone Star State

 "We've been the leader," Patrick claimed, on lifting coronavirus-related health restrictions.
 "In April [2020] I said don't listen to Fauci.
 I think everyone's now learned not to listen to Fauci… We just had the highest collection of sales taxes in the history of our state two months in a row and we still have one hand tied behind our back with the economy."

 CPAC Dallas is a first for the American Conservative Union, the organization that runs the conferences.
 Usually, CPAC is a once-per-year event.
-This first year was in Orlando, Florida.
-But Chairman Matt Schlapp said that he felt the need to recognize Texas this year and decided to do that by bringing a second 2021 conference to Dallas.
+The first this year was in Orlando, Florida.
+But Chairman Matt Schlapp said that he wanted to recognize Texas as well and decided to do that by bringing a second 2021 conference to Dallas.

 "During CPAC Orlando with [Florida] Gov. [Ron] DeSantis' leadership, you know, they opened up Florida," Schlapp told Fox News.
 "When we got back from CPAC Orlando we said, look, Texas is the next big state, they're open.
 We should reward them and we should do another big conference.
 We didn't know how big it would be, but it's going to be a big one."